stevearc/flywheel/doc/index.rst

 TODO
 ====
-* hooks for user-defined field types
+* reorganize models code into smaller files
+* add better comments
+* rename the 'atomic' parameter to something clearer
 * release to pypi
-* rename the 'atomic' parameter to something clearer
 * Link to S3 for storing large items
 * Cross-table linking (One and Many)